15 Places for Incredible Views in Tucson, Arizona

 Water in the desert is extremely rare, thus making Reid Park a true Tucson treasure.
 This beautiful local park includes a 3 mile biking/walking path, a tennis center, 2 ponds, and a beautiful seasonal rose garden.

 If you are looking for a scenic park for an easy bike ride, peaceful walk or jog, a quiet place to picnic, or simply a nice place nearby to enjoy nature, Reid Park should please.
-As an added bonus, the park is right next to Reid Park Zoo, a small, yet diverse and beautifully landscaped local zoo.
+As an added bonus, the park is located adjacent to Reid Park Zoo, a small, yet diverse and beautifully landscaped local zoo.

 14. Arizona Sonoran Desert Museum

 If you would like to learn more about the various plants and animals that call the desert home, the Arizona Sonoran Desert Museum is a great place to begin your Tucson adventure.
 Along with interpretative trails, you also have access to a small zoo and aquarium.

 Even better, you may have the opportunity to see wildlife in its natural environment via exploring one of the on-site hiking trails.
 It’s not unusual to see a bobcat early in the morning hours or towards sunset.
 Keep a safe distance and observe these beautiful mammals in their true setting – it’s quite a magnificent experience!

 15. Pima Canyon

 Pima Canyon is a gorgeous hiking area located just north of the upscale Catalina Foothills neighborhood.
 The lower portion of the trail is moderate-difficult in intensity and about 3 miles out-and-back.
 You can simply go out as far as you like and turn back at any time.
 Endurance athletes may choose to continue on another 2 miles to Pima Springs, although the trail becomes extremely challenging at this point.